Sinclair adverts

 The Sinclair ZX81 Personal Computer - New High Performance, New Low Price, Same Sinclair Simplicity

-Here's another advert for the Sinclair ZX81 - the computer that sold more than 1.5 million units and which almost single-handedly started the computer revolution in the UK.
-In common with several of S...
+Here's another advert for the Sinclair ZX81 - the computer that sold more than 1.5 million units and which almost single-handedly kick-started the computer revolution in the UK.
+In common with several...

 November 1981

-This advert is a small A5 4-page booklet produced by UK newsagent chain WH Smith and demonstrates nicely how such regular High Street shops were very much part of the early home computer revolution.
-S...
+This advert is a small A5 4-page booklet produced by UK newsagent chain WHSmith and demonstrates nicely how such regular high-street shops were very much part of the early home computer revolution.
+Sinclair...

 February 1982